 Since the very beginning of our existence as humanity, God has given us the choice to act in ways that are good or bad.
 We have always had the capacity to choose good or evil.
 Our first parents, Adam and Eve, chose evil, and so has every one of us at some point or another.

 In a world that some say is “post-truth”, where we are free to believe what we want and to do what we want, we often forget about how our choices can impact others, both for good or for bad.
 We believe that as long as we aren’t hurting anyone, that we should be free to do whatever we want to do.
-Yet sin always hurts us, even when we are unaware as to the extent of the damage.
+Yet sin always hurts us, even when we are unaware of the extent of the damage.
 Sin’s impact is always greater than we can foresee, and sin’s grip on us is stronger than we are comfortable admitting.

 In my devotional reading this past week I read a story from Joshua 7, about a man named Achan, who stole some treasures against the expressed orders of God.
 His secret sin had an impact on all the people of Israel, as they lost their next battle because of his rebellion and disobedience to God.